outdreamer/build-a-cure-1/docs/objects/schema.md

     - generative solution: solution that generates solutions
     - solution framework: provides starting point & structures for solutions to be built in/with
     - problem decomposer: solution that reduces a problem's root causative (as opposed to just varying) parameters
-    - solution automator: solution that automates solutions of a type
     - interim solution: clearly suboptimal solution while optimal alternative is built
     - solution query constructor: solution that builds new solutions out of known solution types (existing structural solutions or core functions)
     - structure-finding solution: solution that assigns a structure to information